MatthewYong/big_brains/README.md

 In the terminal window of your local IDE type in the following: file.
 This file is needed so that Heroku knows which files needs to be installed
 1. **python app.py > Procfile** to create a Procfile.
 This file is needed so that Heroku knows which file is needed as its entry point to get the app up and running
+2. Inside the Procfile enter: *web: gunicorn big_brains.wsgi:application* and then save the file
-2. **pip3 install psycopg2-binary** to use PostgreSQL as the database
+3. **pip3 install psycopg2-binary** to use PostgreSQL as the database
-3. **pip3 install gunicorn** to install Gunicorn, which will act as the webserver and replace our development server once the app is deployed to Heroku
+4. **pip3 install gunicorn** to install Gunicorn, which will act as the webserver and replace our development server once the app is deployed to Heroku
-4. **pip3 freeze --local > requirements.txt** to store the packages into a file that tells Heroku what to install
+5. **pip3 freeze --local > requirements.txt** to store the packages into a file that tells Heroku what to install

-#### Step 3: Pushing files to Heroku
-1. In the terminal window of your local IDE type in **heroku login** or **heroku login -i** and fill in your heroku credentials and password
-2. Commit all your files and type in the same terminal window **git push heroku master**.
-Now all your files are committed to Heroku

-#### Step 4: Setting the Configuration Variables in Heroku
+#### Step 3: Setting the Configuration Variables in Heroku
 1. Go back to your Heroku account and go to **settings**
 2. Click on **Reveal Config Vars** to reveal the keys and the values
 3. Set the keys and values as follow: